rrmudry/Multibot/README.md

 ## Project Structure
 - `.github/copilot-instructions.md`: Copilot customization instructions.
 - `README.md`: Project overview and instructions.

+## Webpage
+An example webpage is available in the `docs/` folder.
+Once pushed to GitHub, you can enable GitHub Pages in the repository settings to share it publicly.

 ## License
 Specify your license here.